 - The beginnings of non-judicial defenses of human rights in Mexico

-- National Commission of Human Rights (CNDH) and the State Commissions of Human rights
+- The National Commission of Human Rights (CNDH) and the state commissions of human rights

 - Relevant cases of the CoIDH

-- Human rights from the perspective of the theories of violence.
+- Human rights from the perspective of the "Theory of Violence"

 - Gender violence

-- Violation of women’s human rights in the southern border in Mexico
+- Violation of women’s human rights in Mexico's southern border region

-- Historical development of judicial review in Mexico
+- Historical development of judicial review ("control de constitucionalidad") in Mexico

 - Classification of the different types of constitutional judicial review